 Insurers are not required to include a deductible in residential property insurance policies.
+If a Hurricane Deductible is not included in the policy or is not applicable to a particular loss the policy may provide for application of a policy deductible.
 If an insurer chooses to include a deductible relating specifically to weather related events, the insurer must comport with the following:

-- A. Windstorm deductibles may not be included in residential property insurance policies. - B. The maximum hurricane deductible that can be offered and/or included in a residential property insurance policy is a deductible of five percent (5%) of the insured value of the dwelling (i.e. Coverage A). - C. Insurers may not offer optional hurricane deductibles in excess of five percent (5%). - D. Insurers may offer a flat dollar deductible in place of or in addition to a percentage deductible. - 1.
-If a flat dollar deductible is offered, in place of or in addition to a percentage deductible, that total deductible may not exceed five percent (5%) of the insured value of the property. - E. All deductibles must provide for a premium credit that is actuarially supported. - F. The trigger of a hurricane deductible must be clearly stated and must be applicable only to losses due to a hurricane during the period commencing with the issuance of a hurricane warning for any part of the state by the National Hurricane Center and concluding 24 hours after the termination of the last hurricane warning for any part of the state.
-Hurricane deductibles shall only apply if the storm is classified as a hurricane by the
+- A. Windstorm deductibles may not be included in residential property insurance policies. - B. The maximum hurricane deductible that can be offered and/or included in a residential property insurance policy is a deductible of five percent (5%) of the insured value of the dwelling (i.e. Coverage A). - C. Insurers may not offer optional hurricane deductibles in excess of five percent (5%). - D. Insurers may offer a flat dollar hurricane deductible in place of or in addition to a percentage deductible. - 1.
+If a flat dollar deductible is offered, in place of or in addition to a percentage deductible, that total deductible may not exceed five percent (5%) of the insured value of the property.

+- E. All deductibles must provide for a premium credit that is actuarially supported. - F. The trigger of a hurricane deductible must be clearly stated and must be applicable only to losses due to a hurricane during the period commencing with the issuance of a hurricane warning for any part of the state by the National Hurricane Center and concluding 24 hours after the termination of the last hurricane warning for any part of the state.